-Lorianne grew up in Darby, Montana, and has lived in Missoula since 2002.
-Lorianne moved to Missoula to study Sociology at UM, earning both a Bachelor’s and Master’s degree.
-She feels incredibly fortunate to be able call Missoula home.
-Lorianne is passionate about our work because everyone should have enough food to nourish themselves and their families.
-Food is central to our lives, culture, and health.
+Lorianne grew up in Darby, Montana and has lived in Missoula since 2002.
+She studied Sociology at UM, earning both a bachelor’s and master’s degree.
+Lorianne feels incredibly fortunate to call Missoula home and is passionate about the work at MFBN because everyone should have enough food to nourish themselves and their families.
+Food is central to our lives, culture and health.
 The best part of Lorianne’s job is having the opportunity to help connect the voices and experiences of Montanans with actual policy change at state and federal levels.
-Strong public policies and programs are essential to reducing hunger in Montana, and it is exciting to be part of an amazing network of anti-hunger advocates, educating and engaging our policymakers.
+Strong public policies and programs are essential to reducing hunger in Montana.
+It is exciting to be part of an amazing network of anti-hunger advocates, educating and engaging our policymakers.

 A little more about Lorianne. . .

-- Thanks to working at MFBN, Lorianne visited 53 of Montana’s beautiful counties (Powder River, Sheridan, and Daniels to go)
+- Thanks to working at MFBN, Lorianne visited 53 of Montana’s beautiful counties with only Powder River, Sheridan and Daniels to go

-- She adores traveling and everything that goes with it (new cultures, food, people, and experiences)
+- She adores traveling and everything that goes with it from new cultures to the food, people and experiences

-- During her early years were spent without running water or electricity
+- Lorianne’s early years were spent without running water or electricity

-- She has had the same best friend since (basically) birth
+- She has had the same best friend almost from birth

-- Lorianne decided to learn the alphabet backwards as a child and I can still recite it, Z-A
+- Lorianne decided to learn the alphabet backwards as a child and can still recite it from Z-A